 Ingredients

-- Roma tomatoes - You can use any tomatoes you have for this salsa but Roma tend to be the best option because they are large which makes them easy to dice and they keep their shape well.
+- Roma tomatoes - You can use any tomatoes you have for this salsa, but Roma tend to be the best option because they are large, which makes them easy to dice and they keep their shape well.

-- Red onion - This is the best choice for this pico de gallo but you can also use shallots, spring onions, or white onion if necessary.
+- Red onion - This is the best choice for this pico de gallo, but you can also use shallots, spring onions, or white onion if necessary.

 Step-by-Step Instructions

-Slice the peel off in strips going from top to bottom, making sure to not slice off too much of the pineapple with it.
-If you slice off too little, you might be left with a few "eyes" in the pineapple where you can still see the peel.
-They are hard to chew and should be removed.
-It's very easy to do, though.
-You can either pull them out with your fingers if there are only a few or carefully cut them out using a sharp knife.
-They're always in diagonal lines which means it's easy to remove more of them in one cut.
+- Removing the "eyes" from a pineapple - You can either pull them out with your fingers if there are only a few or carefully cut them out using a sharp knife.
+They're always in diagonal lines, which means it's easy to remove more of them in one cut.
 Line up your knife on one side of the "eyes" and slice in a 45-degree angle along the side of them, and repeat on the other side of them to cut them out.

-Finally, to dice the pineapple.
-Set it upright again and cut along the middle tough part from top to bottom on one side, turn the pineapple, cut again, and repeat on all sides.
-The middle part of a pineapple is very tough so it should always be removed.
-It's possible that certain pineapples aren't as tough in the center and you don't have to do this but most often you do.
+- Slicing and chopping a pineapple - Set the pineapple upright and cut along the middle tough part from top to bottom on one side, turn the pineapple, cut again, and repeat on all sides.
+The middle part of a pineapple is very tough, so it should always be removed.
+Next, simply slice the pineapple into thin slices and then dice it into small pieces.
+The smaller the pieces, the easier the salsa will be to scoop and eat.

 You can store the finished salsa in an airtight container in the fridge for 2-3 days, you'll just have to spoon it into a different bowl for serving to avoid the extra water the pineapple and tomatoes released.
-There's nothing wrong with it, tomatoes will always release lots of water after you add salt to them.
+There's nothing wrong with it, the tomatoes will always release lots of water after you add salt to them.

 FAQs

-Pico de gallo, also known as Salsa Fresca or fresh salsa, is a type of salsa made with fresh uncooked tomatoes and other vegetables.
-Or in this case, pineapple.
+Pico de gallo, also known as Salsa Fresca or fresh salsa, is a type of salsa made with fresh, uncooked tomatoes and other vegetables.
+Or, in this case, pineapple.

 Yes but I recommend not adding the lime juice and salt the night before.
 It will draw out the water out of the tomatoes and pineapple and will turn very watery.
 Add the salt and lime right before serving.